abuelkheir/abuelkheir/README.md

-- 👋 Hi, I’m @abuelkheir
+- 👋 Hi, I’m AbuElkheir
 - 🌱 I’m currently learning Embedded Systems Development
 - 📫 Reach me out on twitter @abuelkheir_
 -     I also happend to be a part time Scientific and Education content creator on Youtube